anumula-sahithi/controlling-N-link-serial-planar-manipulator/README.md

-# controlling N link serial planar manipulator
+# Controlling N link serial planar manipulator

 ## Project Overview
 This project focuses on modeling and controlling a two-link manipulator using system dynamics and control techniques.
 The system consists of two connected masses, where the goal is to move the joint angles from an initial position to a desired position using different control strategies.